logiclogue/jordanlord.co.uk/src/blog/3-constraints.md

 draft: true
 ---

-These are the 3 constraints I use to decide what to build.
-This is a small manifesto to help organise my thoughts for the coming year.
+These are the 3 constraints I use before I start building anything.
 I'm a believer in constraints as an enabler for creativity.
 Constraints help us collapse the search space, and figure out innovative solutions to problems.

-Who is this article for?
-It's for founders, hackers (in the traditional sense), or anyone looking to start something new.
-It's also for those who have already started but may be stuck in the weeds.

-## Can it be explained in a one pager?
+- brief explanation of a constraint?

+## One page or it doesn't get built

+Write a one pager for all of your ideas.
+Your one pager captures the north star for your new project idea.
+It's non-negotiable, formidable, ambitious, and lean.
-Can your idea or project be totally and completely explained in one page of precise writing?
-And if it can, write one.
-Use it as the north star for your project.
-The idea is this can be used as a memo for investors, contributors, team members, friends, or family.
-It's a manifesto of sorts.
+Once your one pager is written, it can be applied for all different types of communication.
+Share it as a memo for investors, contributors, team members, friends, or family.
 Often when building projects, there are contention points, it's difficult to know what battles to pick.
-If it's not in the one pager, then it's either not worth fighting over, or the one pager aught to be amended to include the thing.
-Not only is a one pager useful for collaboration, it's useful for organising your own thoughts.
-If you can't fill one page, don't fill the gaps with fluff, it means you're not ready to ship.
-First research, plan, prototype, then try the one pager again.
+If it's not in the one pager, then it's either not worth fighting over, or the one pager ought to be amended to include the thing.
+Not only is a one pager useful for communication, it's useful for organising your own thoughts.
+If you can't fill one page, don't fill the gaps with fluff, it means you're not ready to build.
+First research, plan, prototype, then try writing the one pager again.
 Iterate.
 If it requires more than one page, then it's too complex, don't build it.

-This limits complexity and ambiguity.
+This constraint limits complexity and ambiguity.

-## Does it have a unique technical edge?

-Does your project have some core unique technical edge that can be applied to other projects?

-This constraint goes to the core of what you're building, it's asking a few questions.

-This doesn't have to be "tech" per se, it could be a unique method or recipe.

-It's reusable IP.

-It's asking, are you developing a technology that can be applied to something else moving forwards?

-- On the surface, your product might seem some fairly standard consumer focused thing, but you could be developing some deep tech that helps accelerate and support that in some way.

-- working on somethings that's not just the product

-A technology that is deeply aligned with your core thesis and vision.

-This helps you pivot into something else when it's time to move on.
-It keeps your mind fresh.

-This can evolve over time, your product or business is likely to pivot in focus and your unique technical edge may no longer be relevant.
+## The core tech must be separable from the product

+The core tech is a method, skill, or tool that is central to your product but can be applied to future products.
+You can think of it as reusable IP.
+The core tech must be aligned with your thesis or vision about the future.
+Why?
+Separating the core tech forces you to think beyond the product that you're building today.
+Products pivot in direction all the time.
+Interest in products from the developers come and go.
+Some products are naturally not intellectually stimulating, and that's okay, but core tech keeps it interesting.
+All considered developing core tech fundamentally de-risks ourselves, keeping our work relevant for a lifetime.
+Git is a tool that was developed to better help Linux kernel development.
+Since its release, git is the world's most popular version control system.
+But the product must be the main focus?
+Yes, however, you're constantly learning and improving your methods and skills as an entrepreneur.
+Core tech de-risks those things.
+Developing core tech and productising it, de-risks your endeavours today.

+- TODO improve from feedback

-This limits you to ideas that have real leverage and originality.
+This constraint limits you to ideas that have real leverage and originality.

-## Can it generate revenue while maintaining a transparent core?

-I've always been a great benefiter of open source software and grateful for what it has provided for me.
-I'm a strong believer that open source was inevitable, and is essential for where computing and technology are at today.
-Open source provides a way for that unique technical edge to be used beyond the company.
-It provides a way for external feedback, collaboration, and free QA.

-This is asking whether your idea is still valuable if the market knows your product inside out.
-Your business or idea should be moving much faster than the competition.
-The moat is trust, network effects, and distribution, not the source code.

-Open source is also a way of building in public.
-It's a method of gaining attention and meeting new people.

-The edge that you get from this is similar to the memo.
-I think it's fundamentally harder to build in public and have all of your work be scrutinised.
-But through public scrutiny and having things out in public, it forces you to think and approach problems in a certain way.

-This doesn't necessarily mean it has to be open source, it could mean to build in public.
-Share your recipe online.
-Share the manufacturing process as an insight into the business for the customers.

-This constraint isn't about just building in public, it must be able to generate revenue as well.
-If your product isn't setup to generate revenue from day 1, don't build it.
+## Build in public

+Building in public can mean a few different things.
+It can mean building open source software.
+It can mean regular blog posts.
+It can mean sharing your progress at a meetup.

+It's important because it forces you to be consistent with your ideas, it forces you to be okay with the idea of failure.
+It opens you up to criticism, it forces you to have to defend your ideas.
+If you don't built in public, you won't build an audience that you can later engage the product with.
+You won't get feedback if you're not building in public.

+Furthermore, it forces you to develop an idea where the moat is in execution, trust, network effects, or speed of execution.
+You will lose if you keep your idea secret.
+People keep ideas secret because they fear it will be "stolen" or committing will lead to embarrassment.
+You only win by moving much faster than the competition.

+Being part of a startup accelerator is an example of building in public.
+You have to present regularly to fellow founders or investors, every day you're opening yourself to criticism, you must defend your ideas.
+More often than not, that feedback you get will help you develop your idea far further than you otherwise would.

+There is no reason not to build in public, the effects are unfounded.

-This limits you to ideas that are economically viable and principled.
+This constrains you to ideas that don't rely on secrecy.

-## Concrete Example

-It's quite easy to show a concrete business idea here.
-However, let's go with a non-product non-coding example.

-At Footium, we switched our focus from product to growth over the last six months.
-To achieve this, I sought to implement a growth hacking mindset.
-Sean Ellis wrote an excellent book called 'Hacking Growth', which outlines his process and principles for running a growth hacking progress.
-To implement this process at Footium, I wrote a one pager which outlined the process clearly.
-The one pager acted as the original pitch to the team, alongside it continuing to help with maintaining alignment.

-The unique technical edge that I'm going for when it comes to the growth process is building an agentic pipeline that rapidly accelerates our data insights.
-This agent must be easily accessible and queriable by all in the team.
-The agent must challenge our deepest assumptions with data, to rapidly move us in the right direction.
-This will be measured in its decision success rate.

-When it comes to building in public, that's exactly what these blog posts are going to be about.

 ## Closing Rule

 When it comes to building, if it fails 2/3 of these constraints, then don't build it.

+---

+1. what it is
+2. what it forces, why it matters
+3. example or analogy
+4. nuance or objection
+5. one liner closing